bparanj/crystal/security/toolbox/static-site.md

 ### Step 3: Serve the Index

 You need a way to serve the Bleve index to your Hugo site.
-This typically involves creating a small HTTP server.
+This  involves creating a small HTTP server.
 Here’s an example using Go:

 ```go
 package main